nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 DESCRIPTION | Find a task whoose description matches the input. | `find \dSR1` TAG | Find all tasks whoose tag matches the input. | `find \tCS2010` MM-DD-YYYY | Find all tasks whoose starts date or end date matches the input. | `find 10-22-2017`
+\mMM-YYYY | Find all tasks whoose starts or ends on a particular month and year that matches the input. | `find \m10-2017`
 \yYYYY | Find all tasks whoose starts or ends on a particular year that matches the input. |  `find \y2017`
-\mMM | Find all tasks whoose starts or ends on a particular month that matches the input. | `find \m10`
 \hHHMM | Find all tasks whoose starts time or end time matches the input. | `find \h1500`

 Format: `find [KEYWORDS...]`